 - Michael Palin.

-The departments aims to:
+The Geography department aims to:

-- Fascinate and inspire students about the physical and human beauty of the earth.
+- Fascinate and inspire students about the physical and human beauty of the Earth.

 - Develop students understanding and curiosity of the challenges to humanity.